Losing Trick Count in bridge

-- result = the number of tricks your side can expect to make
+The losing trick count indicates the number of tricks your partnership can expect to make in a suit contract.

 Step 1: Count your losers